 - One member is appointed by the Governor of Massachusetts.

-- The remaining four Commissioners are appointed by the Cambridge City Manager and confirmed by the Cambridge City Council.
+- The remaining three Commissioners are appointed by the Cambridge City Manager and confirmed by the Cambridge City Council.

 The CHA Board oversees the Agency’s overall direction.

 - Formal submissions to state and federal funding agencies

 CHA’s Board of Commissioners meets regularly on the second and fourth Wednesday of each month.
 Agendas are published online on the Friday before each meeting.
 Board meetings are held on Zoom.

 A professor of law at Suffolk Law School for over 40 years, he specialized in Constitutional law, Civil Rights and lawyer’s ethics.
 Mr. Clark has been on the Board since 1974.
 For many years he participated in programs to train commissioners of housing authorities statewide.
 As a lawyer for the Boston citywide tenants’ association, he helped supervise five years of receivership at the Boston Housing Authority.
 He writes frequent articles on housing, constitutional law, and ethics; For many years he acted as Chair of the CHA Conference Panel (an applicant appeals forum); he has always supported the CHA’s affirmative action efforts.